Operator Scope of Action:

 constructs a Date from a quoted string or string expression.
 Usually, this is not necessary; Tinderbox will coerce the string to a date type automatically.
 In some contexts though, it may be more convenient or more clear to make the conversion explicit.
 (See format() and .format() to convert dates into strings).

 This operator creates actual Date-type data, which the examples below are actually coercing back into a string Note too that the examples below were output from a system with UK setting, thus using day-month order.
-For reference, month-day order is actually only used in the USA and the Philippines - the rest of the world uses day-month, though the delimiters used in text can vary (slash, colon, dot, etc.).
+For reference, month-day order is actually only used in the USA and the Philippines whilst the rest of the world uses day-month order, though the delimiters used in text can vary (slash, colon, dot, etc.).
 The action code shown is being exported via ^value()^.

 Note that seconds are ignored (from v5 onwards); if provided they are not used and are coerced to '00' instead.